 There are several answers to that question depending on your desired level of participation.
 Morning and Evening worship services are free and open to the public.
 There is an offering to support the ministry of Massanetta Springs taken at each evening’s worship service if you would like to contribute.

 If you wish to participate in more than the worship service, there are several options to register for the conference.
-See the Bible Conference Registration Information for rates and options.
+See the Bible Conference Registration Form for rates and options.

 Can I enjoy a meal while I’m there?